codeforamerica/ohana-api-docs/README.md

     middleman server

 You can now see the docs at <http://localhost:4567>.
-And as you edit `source/index.md`, your server should automatically update.
+The first three sections are in `source/index.md`, and the rest of the documentation is in various files in `source/includes`.
+As you make changes to any of the markdown files, the browser should automatically update.

 Learn more about [editing Slate markdown](https://github.com/tripit/slate/wiki/Markdown-Syntax), and [publishing the site](https://github.com/tripit/slate/wiki/Deploying-Slate).